stasemsoft/FontysICT-sem1/README.md

 ### 🎓 The Profile 'ICT & Software Engineering' at Fontys ICT

-Information about choosing software as your specialization at FHICT.
+Information about choosing software as your specialization at Fontys ICT.

 ➡️ [Learn about the Profile](https://stasemsoft.github.io/FontysICT-sem1/docs/softwareprofiel/)